 - Trouble learning a foreign language

-- Difficulty doing math problems
+- Difficulty doing math word problems

 When to see a doctor

-Dyslexia can lead to a number of problems, including:
+Dyslexia can lead to several problems, including:

 - Trouble learning.
 Because reading is a skill basic to most other school subjects, a child with dyslexia is at a disadvantage in most classes and may have trouble keeping up with peers.